calinconstantinov/neo4jworkshop/README.md

 UNWIND dayList as day
 RETURN day

-1. _Get a sequence of days including days:_
+1. _Get a sequence of hours including corresponding days:_
 MATCH (firstHour:Hour)-[:NEXT_HOUR*..5]->(h)
 WHERE firstHour.uuid = '2019031522'
 WITH firstHour + collect(h) as hourList